What does a News Clipping Service do?

 By meticulously defining keywords and crafting effective search queries, clients can ensure that their media monitoring efforts capture the most relevant and valuable information.

-- Identifying Account holders:
+- Identifying Account Holders:

 - Determine who within the organization needs to be informed about media mentions.
 This might include: